Skalador/skalador.github.io/content/post/gaming-on-linux-with-a-decade-old-hardware/index.md

 Generally speaking games which use kernel-level anti-cheat technology might not run on linux due to the use of Wine or Proton.
 A list of games relying on kernel-level anti-cheat can be found [here](https://www.pcgamingwiki.com/wiki/List_of_games_with_anti-cheat_technology).
 If you look at the list very carefully, you will see that Elden Ring also uses kernel-level anti-cheat.
 This was no issue for me, as I was not playing online.

-While I have a strong opinion that kernel-level anti-cheat gaming software should not be used, because the kernel is not a place for user software.
+I have a strong opinion that kernel-level anti-cheat gaming software should not be used, because the kernel is not a place for user software.
 Especially not gaming software.
 A human friendly one minute explanation can be found on [Youtube from Pirate Software below](https://www.youtube.com/watch?v=V1HwhwXelZo):
 {{< youtube V1HwhwXelZo>}}

 ## Conclusion